red_appleStyle Guide

 - Whenever you use curly braces

-, the opening brace should be the last character on a line, and the closing brace should be the first character on a line.Good:
+{}, the opening brace should be the last character on a line, and the closing brace should be the first character on a line.Good:

-if (condition) { dostuff() }
+if (condition) { dostuff() }Bad

-if (condition) {dostuff() } if (condition) { dostuff() }
+if (condition) { dostuff() } if (condition) { dostuff() }

 if-else

-statements should be on the same line as a closing brace.Good:
+elsestatements should be on the same line as a closing brace.Good:

-if (condition) { else if (condition2) { } else { } }
+if (condition) { } else if (condition2) { } else { }

 Only use

-should be length 1, then use fullif-else
+ifelse()where vectorization is important.
+Ifconditionshould be length 1, then use fullif-elsestatements.In a

-, since the latter two vectorize operations.
+if-thenstatement, use||or&&, not|or&, since the latter two vectorize operations.

 Infix Characters